Ovarian Cancer Program

 Why Choose Us?

-Our female-only, multidisciplinary team is led by one of the region’s only female Gynecologic Oncologists, Dr. Stephanie Ricci.
+Our multidisciplinary team is led by one of the region’s only female Gynecologic Oncologists, Dr. Stephanie Ricci.
 She is a specialist in the treatment of female cancers, and one of only a handful in the UAE.
 Treatment for ovarian cancer by a gynecologic oncologist is extremely important as they have the dedicated training, specialist experience and technical skills needed to diagnose and treat the cancer as effectively as possible.
-Dr. Ricci qualified in the US and spent 6 years at Cleveland Clinic in the US.
+Dr. Ricci is a fellowship trained, American board-certified and spent 6 years at Cleveland Clinic in the US.
 She has dedicated her career to helping women affected by cancer.

 Our multidisciplinary approach brings together a team of experts to provide coordinated and exceptional patient care to those diagnosed with gynecologic cancers.
 The team meets regularly as a multidisciplinary tumor board to discuss each patient and ensure the best treatment options are considered for each individual.